romaefGit/nextJs-shop-excersise/README.md

 ## Demo

-You can se the Demo live working here:
+You can see the Demo live working here:

 - [NextJs - Shop](https://next-js-shop-excersise.vercel.app/)